working-group-two/wgtwo.com/blog/2022-03-01-releasing-our-first-grpc-apis/index.md

 At **wgtwo** we have been offering public APIs for a long time using major version zero.

-They have been great for playing around getting and we have learned a lot about what we actually need.
+They have been great for playing around with and we have learned a lot about what we actually need.
 So now its time to step up our game.

 We are releasing our first production ready gRPC APIs!